risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-join-clause.md

 ### Notes

 - The left table expression is an append-only table or source.
-- The right table expression is a table or materialized view.
+- The right table expression is a table, index or materialized view.
 - The process-time syntax `FOR SYSTEM_TIME AS OF PROCTIME()` is included in the right table expression.
 - The join type is INNER JOIN or LEFT JOIN.
 - The Join condition includes the primary key of the right table expression.